test-ncmd/kiss-react-ui/README.md

-# kiss-ui
+# kiss-react-ui
-Keep It Simple Stupid User Interface to do simple tasks
+Keep It Simple Stupid React User Interface to do simple tasks